 Making water smell like roses will be one of my occasional summer routines.
-I am thinking of mixing up a jug at least once a week.
+I am thinking of mixing up a weekly jug.
 To have on hand after a hike, on a lazy afternoon or just as a substitute for plain H20.
 It’s a cooling, nourishing option without the sugar that supports balancing pitta’s (fire + water) intense summer energy.

 If I feel like enhancing the sensorial experience, I’ll sprinkle in dried rose petals and fresh mint.
 In a few seconds (literally), the herbs transform my glass into a mini-edible garden and look so darling floating around.
 The bright green and pink attract a calming, yet vibrant energy.
 While bringing nature, finger distance to my day.